E-Herbepin/Consultancy-Assessment-UNICEF/README.md

-# 📊 Reproducible Analysis Project
+# 📊 Test for Consultancy with the D&A Education Team
+Application for the position of Learning and Skills Data Analyst Consultant

 This repository is structured to support a fully **reproducible data analysis workflow**, from raw data to final report output.